maxtremaine/sudoku_solver.py/README.md

 9 _3_|__9|_5_
 ```

-I have designed this file type to be very readable, for getting puzzles in and out of the program.
+I have designed this file type to be very readable and intuitive, for getting puzzles in and out of the program.

 ### Sudoku String